Kia compact vehicles contractor suspends production

-SEOUL, April 6 (Reuters) - A South Korean contract manufacturer for Kia Motors’ compact vehicles has suspended production, a company official said on Monday, citing a drop in overseas demand as the coronavirus outbreak has spread across Europe.
+SEOUL (Reuters) - A South Korean contract manufacturer for Kia Motors’ (000270.KS) compact vehicles has suspended production, a company official said on Monday, citing a drop in overseas demand as the coronavirus outbreak has spread across Europe.

 Donghee Auto, which produces Kia’s Picanto and Ray models, has suspended production at its plant in Seosan, South Korea, until April 13, the official said.